-The RFM65CW is a receiver module ideally suited for today's high performance ISM band RF applications.
-It is intended for use as high-performance, low-cost FSK and OOK RF receiver for robust frequency agile RF links, and where stable and constant RF performance is required over the full operating range of the device down to 1.8V.
+The RFM69 is a transceiver module ideally suited for today's high performance ISM band RF applications.
+It is intended for use as high-performance, low-cost FSK and OOK RF transceiver for robust frequency agile, half-duplex bi-directional RF links, and where stable and constant RF performance is required over the full operating range of the device down to 1.8V.

-The RFM65CW is intended for applications over a wide frequency range, including the 315MHz,433 MHz ,868 MHz and 915 MHz ISM bands.
-Coupled with a very aggressive sensitivity, the advanced system features of the RFM65CW include a 66 byte RX FIFO, configurable automatic packet handler, listen mode, temperature sensor and configurable DIOs which greatly enhance system flexibility whilst at the same time significantly reducing MCU requirements.
+The RFM69 is intended for applications over a wide frequency range, including the 315MHz,433 MHz,868 MHz and 915MHz ISM bands.
+Coupled with a link budget in excess of 133 dB, the advanced system features of the RFM69 include a 66 byte TX/RX FIFO, configurable automatic packet handler, listen mode, temperature sensor and configurable DIOs which greatly enhance system flexibility whilst at the same time significantly reducing MCU requirements.

-The RFM65CW complies with both ETSI and FCC regulatory requirements
+The RFM69 complies with both ETSI and FCC regulatory requirements